POSYDON-code/POSYDON/docs/_source/components-overview/pop_syn/single_star.rst

 ~~~~~~~~~~~~~

 Star states are defined by their burning and surface properties.
-These two are mostly independent and can be combined to describe the star.
+These states are combined to describe the stellar state.
 We also have additional extra states for object that are not stars.

 .. list-table:: Surface state